 You can go to the market to buy fresh produce, flowers, olive oils, spreads, baked goods, crafts, and seafood to cook at home.
 If you’re visiting La Jolla and looking for epicurean souvenirs, they’re here, too.

-However, you can also buy prepared foods, ranging from avocado toast to excellent burritos, that you can eat at the market on picnic tables or on the lawn.
+However, it’s a favorite spot for prepared foods, ranging from avocado toast to excellent burritos, that you can eat at the market on picnic tables or lawns.
 We also often take these meals to go.

 26. Learn About Our Past at the La Jolla Historical Society